hefloryd/mtb-example-uphy/README.md

 Currently, Profinet and EtherNet/IP are supported.

 The application implements a basic I/O device connecting inputs and outputs to the EVK buttons and LEDs.
-Profinet GSDML and EtherNet/IP EDS files for integration in an engineering tool are found in the `generated/` folder.
+Profinet GSDML, EtherNet/IP EDS and CC-Link CSP+ files for integration in an engineering tool are found in the `generated/` folder.

-After building and programming the example, the EVK can be connected to a Profinet, EtherNet/IP or ModBus TCP network for evaluation.
+After building and programming the example, the EVK can be connected to a Profinet, EtherNet/IP, CC-Link or ModBus TCP network for evaluation.

 Using U-Phy, the process data of the sample application can easily be redefined.
 The inputs, outputs, and configuration parameters of the device are modeled using the U-Phy Device Builder.
-Device description files such as Profinet GSDML and EtherNet/IP EDS are generated from the model.
+Device description files such as Profinet GSDML, EtherNet/IP EDS and CC-Link CSP+ are generated from the model.
 See the advanced section below for a step-by-step guide.

 ## About U-Phy